 Criollo Latin Kitchen

-Criollo serves brunch on Saturdays and Sundays from 9am to 2pm, lunch on Monday thru Friday from 11 to 4, and dinner every day but Sunday beginning at 4pm.
+Criollo serves brunch on Saturdays and Sundays from 9am to 2pm, lunch on Monday through Friday from 11 to 4, and dinner every day but Sunday beginning at 4pm.

 Location: 16 N. San Francisco St.